 Car insurance is certain to play a part in any claim that's made after a car accident.
 Delaware, like most states, requires vehicle owners to maintain certain minimum amounts of liability coverage.
 So, understanding the Delaware auto insurance rules is essential to any potential car accident case.

-In Delaware, the driver of any vehicle involved in the following types of accidents must report the crash "to the police agency which has primary jurisdictional responsibility for the location in which the collision occurred," according to Delaware Code Title 21 section 4203:
+In Delaware, the driver of any vehicle involved in the following types of accidents must immediately report the crash "to the police agency which has primary jurisdictional responsibility for the location in which the collision occurred," according to Delaware Code Title 21 section 4203: